 resolves

-1 that the administrative due diligence procedure contained in Annex 1 to this Resolution shall be applied as from 22 November 1997 for a satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite servicefor which the advance publication information under No. 9.2B, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 b) of Appendices 30 and 30A that involve the addition of new frequencies or orbit positions, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 a) of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area, or for which the request for additional uses in Regions 1 and 3 under § 4.1 of Article 4 of Appendices 30 and 30A, or for which the submission of information under supplementary provisions applicable to additional uses in the planned bands as defined in Article 2 of Appendix 30B (Section III of Article 6) has been received by the Bureau from 22 November 1997, or for which submission under Article 6 of Appendix 30B (Rev.WRC-07) is received on or after 17 November 2007, with the exception of submissions of new Member States seeking the acquisition of their respective national allotments for inclusion in the Appendix 30B Plan;
+1 that the administrative due diligence procedure contained in Annex 1 to this Resolution shall be applied as from 22 November 1997 for a satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service, except the broadcasting-satellite service in the band 21.4-22.0 GHz, for which the advance publication information under No. 9.2B, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 b) of Appendices 30 and 30A that involve the addition of new frequencies or orbit positions, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 a) of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area, or for which the request for additional uses in Regions 1 and 3 under § 4.1 of Article 4 of Appendices 30 and 30A, or for which the submission of information under supplementary provisions applicable to additional uses in the planned bands as defined in Article 2 of Appendix 30B (Section III of Article 6) has been received by the Bureau from 22 November 1997, or for which submission under Article 6 of Appendix 30B (Rev.WRC-07) is received on or after 17 November 2007, with the exception of submissions of new Member States seeking the acquisition of their respective national allotments for inclusion in the Appendix 30B Plan;

+See § 2.3 of Appendix 30B (Rev.WRC-07).

-ANNEX 1 TO RESOLUTION 49 (Rev.WRC-07)
+ANNEX 1 TO RESOLUTION 49 (Rev.WRC-12)

 1 Any satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service with frequency assignments that are subject to coordination under Nos.
-9.7, 9.11, 9.12, 9.12A and 9.13 and Resolution 33 (Rev.WRC-03), shall be subject to these procedures.
+9.7, 9.11, 9.12, 9.12A and 9.13 and Resolution 33 (Rev.WRC-03), with the exception of broadcasting-satellite service submissions in the band 21.4-22.0 GHz, shall be subject to these procedures.

 Reason: Due diligence requirements for BSS networks in the 21.4-22 GHz band will be under the new resolution (i.e. Resolution [BSS_21GHz_DUE DILIGENCE] (WRC-12)).
 Consequently, Resolution 49 (Rev.WRC-12) will no longer be applicable for BSS networks in this band.